-ACL reconstruction is a surgical procedure to repair a torn ligament in the knee by inserting a soft tissue graft.
-The surgery is performed via keyhole or minimally invasive (open) surgery, to reduce scarring and bruising.
+ACL reconstruction is a surgical procedure that involves a torn ligament being removed from the knee.
+A tissue graft is then inserted.
+The surgery is performed via keyhole or minimally invasive surgery, to reduce scarring and bruising.

-Injections into the knee are a fast and easy method of easing joint pain and inflammation in the knee caused by osteoarthritis, or into swollen, painful bursas or tendon attachments.
-The most commonly used type of injection is cortison or steroid injection to ease joint inflammation.
+Injections are a fast and easy method of easing joint pain and inflammation in the knee caused by arthritis/osteoarthritis.
+Injections include steroids, to ease inflammation, and Hyaluronate, which helps the joint to move more smoothly.

 Total knee replacement surgery involves replacing diseased or damaged joint surfaces in the knee with metal and plastic components shaped to allow continued motion of the knee.